olayodepossible/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### 8-cwd_state -> Write an output to a file
 #### 9-duplicate_last_line -> Duplicate the last line of a file
 #### 10-no_more_js -> Script that deletes all files end with .js in the current directory
+#### 11-directories -> Count the number of directories and sub-directories in current directory